DavidMLink/BugTracker_v1/README.md

 # BugTracker_v1
 ## Tracks Bugs and Feature Requests for You or Your Organization
 ## [Live Demo](https://bugtracker-davidlink.herokuapp.com/)
-## What's it do? 🤷‍♀️
+## What's It Do? 🤷‍♀️
-### A. Create Projects and associated Tickets to Track Bugs/Feature Requests.
+### A. Create Projects and Associated Tickets to Track Bugs / Feature Requests.
 ### B. 3 Permission Levels: Admin | Project Manager | Developer:

 ### Technologies: